Pham Chuyen: Double agent

 When Pham Chuyen engaged in conversation with a local spy, he failed in his mission from the CIA.
 Chuyen told the spy he had come to conduct operations in the North.
 Days later, Northern security forces took Chuyen and his supplies, including his radio.
-In was then that the North's "Public Security Bureau", a powerful intelligence agency modelled after Russia's KGB, convinced him to turn double agent.
+It was then that the North's "Public Security Bureau", a powerful intelligence agency modelled after Russia's KGB, convinced him to turn double agent.

 Pham Chuyen's turn to a double agent caused the capture and death of many U.S. military and CIA controlled spies for a decade.
 Walter McIntosh, former chief of Vietnam operations in the CIA, stated he knew Chuyen was a double agent.
 McIntosh wrote a 12-page document providing evidence that Chuyen was in fact a double agent and that the North compromised his mission.
 However, Chuyen was under the control of MACV-SOG and they did not heed McIntosh's warning.
 12 men died while trying to resupply Chuyen.

 Pham Chuyen's handlers in Hanoi created over 300 fake intelligence reports for him to hand over to Saigon.
 These fake intelligence reports included misleading maps with coordinates to missile sites, trains, rail lines, bridges, factories, and other target areas of U.S. warplanes.
 Chuyen's handler had fake reports transmitted by radio, to move suspicion away Chuyen.
 Chuyen often reported the North stealing his equipment which prompted MACV-SOG to send him more supplies resulting in the death of the resuppliers.
 Pham Chuyen's handler in Hanoi was Nguyen Tai who was a top spy in Saigon from 1966 to 1970.
 Tai hid his spies’ names and created cover stories for his operatives.